robin-a-711/robin-a-711/README.md

 - musicals

 ## before you interact
-- i block freely.
+- respect my friends' pronouns
 - i LOVE to interact with people so dont be afraid to talk to me!

 ## boundaries
 - basic dni (proshippers, darkshippers, etc)
-- no hate speech.
 - no trauma dumping me being aware that you will at first
-- respect my friends' pronouns